Cybiii/Compiler/README.md

 # Programming Lang and Compiler

 Making my own programming lanuage with a self-made compiler with NASM and GNU Linker in C++.
-Note: WSL might sometimes cause clock skews causing the CMake build fail.
+Note: WSL might sometimes cause clock skews causing the CMake build fail. (project is a WIP)

 ## Handy commands: